tilt-dev/vscode-tilt/README.md

-# vscode-tilt
+# Tiltfile VSCode Extension

-The `vscode-tilt` extension provides an improved editing experience for `Tiltfile` authors.
+The `Tiltfile` extension provides an improved editing experience for `Tiltfile` authors.

 ## Features